queueit/KnownUser.V3.PHP/README.md

 # KnownUser.V3.PHP
-Before getting started please read the [documentation] (https://github.com/queueit/Documentation/tree/main/serverside-connectors) to get acquainted with server-side connectors.
+Before getting started please read the [documentation](https://github.com/queueit/Documentation/tree/main/serverside-connectors) to get acquainted with server-side connectors.

 This connector supports PHP >= 5.3.3.

-You can find the latest released version [here] (https://github.com/queueit/KnownUser.V3.PHP/releases/latest) and packagist package [here] (https://packagist.org/packages/queueit/knownuserv3).
+You can find the latest released version [here](https://github.com/queueit/KnownUser.V3.PHP/releases/latest) and packagist package [here](https://packagist.org/packages/queueit/knownuserv3).

 ## Implementation
 The KnownUser validation must be done on *all requests except requests for static and cached pages, resources like images, css files and ...*.